-Cravings fuel an imbalance in the body, so strong at times that it can take over the ability our assert self-control.
-The “I’ll just have one bite” inner dialogue turns into eating half the cake, half a box of cereal, or the entire pizza.
-If this is you, resist the urge too feel ashamed.
+Cravings fuel an imbalance in the body, so strong at times that it can take over the ability to assert self-control.
+The“I’ll just have one bite” inner dialogue turns into eating a second or third slice or bowl of whatever it is you're craving.
+If this is you, resist the urge to feel ashamed.
 This happens to a lot of us!
 These episodes can wreak havoc on both our physical and emotional well-being.

 Here are six game-changing ways to curb food cravings that you may have never considered before.
 These are tips that you can start to implement today, that will also benefit you in other areas of your life.

 #1 Laughter Yoga

 Now, chances are, you’ve done some stretching at some point in your life.
 Perhaps a few yoga classes here or there?
 Or maybe yoga is a regular part of your exercise andself-care routine.
 But, have you ever triedlaughter yoga?
 Laughter yoga involves stimulated laughter exercises along with specific breathing techniques.
 The goal is to teach the body how to laugh without the use of humor.
 It’s a super fun way to practice yoga, and many people leave a laughter yoga class feeling a surge of positivity that they can bring into all areas of their lives.